fbpx

 A key goal of this week's talks between US climate envoy John Kerry and his Chinese counterpart Xis Zhenhua is to get an agreement on methane emissions.

-Gas is extracted from a coal-bed methane well in Jincheng.
-China's climate envoy has admitted that its methane controls are 'weak'.
+Gas is extracted from a coal methane well in Jincheng.
+China is making a huge transition to clean energy, but much remains to be done.
 Coal mines are a key source of methane emissions (Reuters file photo).

 A key goal of this week’s talks between US climate envoy John Kerry and his Chinese counterpart Xis Zhenhua is to get an agreement on methane emissions.